amitsaha/echorand.me/content/posts/mutual-tls-kubernetes.md

 2. Client verifies that the server's identity is recognized and valid

-This [article](https://medium.com/sitewards/the-magic-of-tls-x509-and-mutual-authentication-explained-b2162dec4401) is a good post to read on this topic to learn just enough.
+This [article](https://medium.com/sitewards/the-magic-of-tls-x509-and-mutual-authentication-explained-b2162dec4401) is a good post to learn just enough about mutual TLS.

 ## Mutual TLS in Kubernetes